Jeffrey Donovan

 Jeffrey Donovan (born May 11, 1968) is an American actor.
-He played Michael Westen in the television series Burn Notice, and appeared in films such as Hitch, Believe in Me, Changeling, and Come Early Morning.
+He has played Michael Westen in the television series Burn Notice, and appeared in films such as Hitch, Believe in Me, Changeling, and Come Early Morning.
 He played Robert F. Kennedy in Clint Eastwood's J. Edgar (2011) and his brother John F. Kennedy in Rob Reiner's LBJ (2016).
 He had a recurring role in the second season of the TV series Fargo (2015).
-In 2022, he began starring as NYPD Detective Frank Cosgrove on the revival of the NBC crime drama Law & Order.
+From 2022 to 2023, he starred as NYPD Detective Frank Cosgrove on the revival of the NBC crime drama Law & Order.
+He left the show before the 23rd season due to creative differences.